unacast/deprecated-unacast.github.io/_posts/2016-06-15-what-we-learned-building-a-production-react-redux-application.md

 ### Our approach and learnings
 Getting started with a npm / js project nowadays is a truly daunting task, and there are enough memes, tweets and rants about this, so I will not add to that.
 I do believe that it’s best to start simple and learn, so I’m not a huge fan of all these “starter kits”, because they just take your breath away in their complexity and fancy approaches to handle all use cases and corner cases.
 I think it’s the best way to lose motivation when learning new stuff.
 Start simple!
 At a later stage it’s obviously great to borrow ideas from other’s work but it’s not a good idea to solve all types of problems before you have them.

 We decided to clone the [react-redux counter example](https://github.com/reactjs/redux/tree/master/examples/counter) and build it out, adding additional tooling as we went along.
 This was a sweet spot in terms of being easy to understand, yet having some wiring done already.
+It might a seem a bit contradictory to my claims about starting out simple, and we also had internal discussions on the team whether this was truly the best approach.
+In hindsight it might have been, but that's why they call it insight.

 What we saw was in many ways that we approached the [real-world-example](https://github.com/reactjs/redux/tree/master/examples/real-world), in terms of structure and features added.
 For instance, we quickly discovered that using [normalizr](https://github.com/gaearon/normalizr) is a must for storing API data in the store, as reducers don’t deal well with arrays.
 I think this plays well with my previous argument about not adding a lot of stuff before you know what it is for and why it is useful.
 It also made us understand better why normalizr is a good pattern for dealing with API data in reducers.
 Further, using among other the features in ES7 and lodash, you can slice and dice objects in an immutable manner.
 You can quote me on this; when developing in react-redux, you become very familiar with lodash you will probably use most of the functions at least once.

 As the app grew, we saw that Webpack started taking close to 30s on build, and 4-5s on hot-reload, which was getting painful.
-Using [happypack](https://github.com/amireh/happypack) and some modifications to how webpack deals with sourcemaps, we got times down to 6-8s on build and <1 s on hot-reload.
+Using [happypack](https://github.com/amireh/happypack) and some modifications to how webpack deals with sourcemaps, we got times down to 6-8s on build and < 1 s on hot-reload.

 ## Closing notes
 Our experiences with react-redux so far are very good.
 It’s far from a silver bullet, and the batteries-not-included approach requires you to reason about your app’s structure and libraries to use for different functionality.
 We have opted for a module approach, which has its advantages and disadvantages, and the app is continuously being refactored as we learn and discuss along the way.
 Yet, we are very happy about our decision.
 If that’s the right choice for you and your team is another question, but I hope the above has given you some more insight - maybe not on the super technical level, but on why the philosophy behind react-redux is a great one.